 • Regularly update network devices.

 These countermeasures are all designed to reduce the risk of successful packet injection attacks on WiFi WEP-encrypted networks.
-Implementing the combination of the above countermeasures will obviously increase the security and reduce the risk of thee attack.[2][7][8]
+Implementing the combination of the above countermeasures will obviously increase security and reduce the risk of the attack.[2][7][8]

 ROGUE ACCESS POINT ATTACK